Best Ammo for Smith and Wesson M&P 9mm Shield

 If you're a stickler for only using well-known ammo brands, don't worry.
 You can take several inexpensive options to the range for a relaxing day of shooting.

-The muzzle energy and velocity are comparable to carry ammo with the same grain bullet, so you can get similar results without spending your life savings at the range.
+The muzzle energy and velocity are comparable to carry ammo with the same bullet weight, so you can get similar results without spending your life savings at the range.

-The ammo I most often use is Federal American Eagle 124 Grain TMJ 9mm Luger because I bought it in bulk at a great price.
+The ammo I most often use is Federal American Eagle 124 grain TMJ 9mm Luger because I bought it in bulk at a great price.
+You don't have to buy it in bulk to get a reasonable price per round, though.

 How to Choose the Best 9mm M&P Shield Ammo for Your Situation

-I use three criteria when choosing the best ammo for Smith and Wesson M&P 9mm compact handguns; the intended use, price, and reliability.
+I use three criteria when choosing the best ammo for Smith and Wesson M&P 9mm compact handguns: intended use, price, and reliability.

-Whether you've recently come over from the dark side of owning a Glock 19 or Sig Sauer P320 subcompact, these criteria will help you make the best decision possible when choosing the new ammo for your S&W Shield.
+If you've recently come over from the dark side of owning a Glock 19 or Sig Sauer P320 subcompact, these criteria will help you make the best decision possible when choosing new ammo for your S&W Shield.

 Intended Use

 Different styles of bullets are better for specific situations.
-So choosing the correct bullet for the job is essential.
+Choosing the correct bullet for the job is essential.

-For example, hollow point bullets are often more expensive and unnecessary for target shooting.
-However, they are essential for carry ammo because they offer more knockdown power in the same caliber bullet.
+For example, hollow point bullets are more expensive and unnecessary for target shooting.
+However, they are essential for carry ammo because they offer more knockdown power.

-When target shooting, an FMJ or TMJ bullet and a brass casing are best for the price and function.
+When target shooting, an FMJ or TMJ bullet and a brass case are best for the price and function.

 Cost

-I'll discuss a few ways shortly how to save money when buying ammo so that you can spend more time at the range and less time donating plasma to purchase ammunition.
+I'll soon discuss a few ways to save money when buying ammo so you can spend more time at the range.

 Reliability

-Few things are more frustrating at the range than a jam or misfire, but in a self-defense situation, those malfunctions can turn deadly for you and the people you're protecting.
+Few things are more frustrating than a jam or misfir at the rangee.
+But in a self-defense situation, those malfunctions can turn deadly for you and the people you're protecting.

 That's why purchasing reliable ammo is critical.